 Le Portanel – Bages.
 A delightful very French restaurant set high up in Bages with wonderful views over the Etang.
 They specialise in eel (Anguilles) dishes but there are plenty of other choices on the menu.

 Les Jardins de Bages – Bages.
 Lovely setting opposite the Mairie.
 A fairly basic restaurant but lovely food and good value.
-There is another restaurant just opposite (Les Beaux Arts) which on our last visit to Bages was closed for renovation (June 2019) but it may be open again now!

 PLEASE FEEL FREE TO ADD A COMMENT IN OUR VISITORS BOOK IF YOU FIND A RESTAURANT NOT LISTED ABOVE THAT YOU PARTICULARLY ENJOYED!
 THERE ARE SO MANY TO TRY IN THE REGION!
 PLEASE ALSO PIN THEIR BUSINESS CARD TO THE NOTICE BOARD IF YOU PICK ONE UP!